What is Cerebellar Hypoplasia?

 Pets with cerebellar hypoplasia are born with a smaller than usual or underdeveloped cerebellum.
 This neurological condition is congenital and directly effects motor skills.
 Dogs and cats with the condition struggle with mobility, maintaining balance and coordination.

 Most puppies are diagnosed very young as symptoms present quite quickly after birth.
-Most pets with cerebellar hypoplasia will begin to show signs of the condition as soon as they start to walk.
+CH puppies may even show symptoms before they open their eyes.
+Most pets with cerebellar hypoplasia will begin to show obvious signs of the condition as soon as they start to walk.
 These symptoms include:

 - Uncontrolled tremors, often most notable in the head